stanford-rc/www.sherlock.stanford.edu/src/docs/glossary.md

 ### OpenMP

 : Open Multi Processing (OpenMP) is a parallel programming model designed for shared memory architecture.
-It's based on pragmas that can be added in applications to let the compiler generate a code that can run on multiple cores, within the same node.
+It's based on directives that can be added in applications to let the compiler generate a code that can run on multiple cores, within the same node.